 Prior to 2010, Gerald spent over twenty years as a youth ministry volunteer while working as the Chief Financial Officer of The Budd Group, a regional facility services company headquartered in Winston-Salem.
 Gerald continues to serve The Budd Group as its Treasurer, but his real passion lies with the church.
 In particular, Gerald loves to help people in crisis see and experience the grace of God that is in Jesus.

 Gerald was raised in Winston-Salem in a Christian family.
 He first believed in Jesus at the age of five, though he struggled on and off to find assurance of God’s love until he was in his twenties.
 He graduated from Parkland High School before shipping off to N.C.
 State University (BS, 1979).
 He came back home to attend Wake Forest University (MBA, 1981) before beginning his career with The Budd Group.
 When he perceived a call to vocational ministry, Gerald enrolled at Reformed Theological Seminary in Charlotte (MAR, 2009).
 Gerald and his wife, Allison (Davis) married in 2014 and live in Belews Lake.
-He is the proud father of three adult daughters (Allison, Ashley and Aleah) and two grandsons (Ian and Owen).
+He is the proud father of three adult daughters (Allison, Ashley and Aleah) and three grandsons (Anderson, Ian, and Owen).
 He loves to play tennis and to visit historical sites, most recently concluding tours of important Reformation cities in Germany, Switzerland and Great Britain.

 Kristen Bradsher, Church Administrator